Blood Pressure Monitors:

 Pressure or blood pressure is defined as the pressure within the arteries.
 This pressure allows the blood to flow to the various organs in the body.
 This pressure is expressed by two numbers:

-•The upper number on the HUAWEI WATCH D represents the systolic pressure, i.e. the pressure exerted on the arterial walls during the blood ejection phase associated with the contraction of the heart.
+•The upper number on the screen of the HUAWEI WATCH D2 represents the systolic pressure, i.e. the pressure exerted on the arterial walls during the blood ejection phase associated with the contraction of the heart.

 •The lower number indicates the diastolic pressure, i.e. the residual pressure that prevails in the arteries during the relaxation or filling phase of the heart.